We live in a visual world. We process visuals 60,000 times faster than words. People remember 80% of what they see compared to 20% of what they read.

 Video marketing is here to stay.
 Video marketing will continue to have an impact on digital and social media marketing.

-The sooner you get started with video marketing, the sooner you can start reaping the benefits.
+The sooner you get started with video marketing, the sooner you can begin reaping the benefits.

 That’s a wrap!
 See you later.